stefanzweifel/example-advanced-eloquent-with-pivot/readme.md

 # Advanced Eloquent with Pivot Tables

 This is an example project wich was mentioned in an article I wrote.
-You can read the article [here](https://stefanzweifel.io) (Coming very soon).
+You can read the article [here](https://stefanzweifel.io/posts/advanced-eloquent-working-with-pivot-tables/).

 ## What you're searching for